Looking for sponsors?

 Ongoing

-OSM/0001 CENTRE FOR LIFE
+OSM/001 CENTRE FOR LIFE

 One of the North's leading visitor attractions, Life is an award-winning science centre which forms one element of a science village in the heart of Newcastle upon Tyne.
 Situated in Time Square, just a minute's walk from the mainline railway station and national bus station, the centre is at the hub of the growing regeneration of this world-class destination.
 The Centre offers a variety of sponsorship and event opportunities including: • Open Air Ice Rink - an extremely popular feature during the winter months, the North East's largest ice rink is set in Times Square and attracts more than 60,000 visitors during a ten week run.
 Opportunities for a major sponsor include renaming the Ice Rink, advertising on the rink's enclosures and promotions including exclusive use of the rink for staff and/or customers • Lifelab - a free educational resource that enables school children to enjoy national curriculum linked experiments in a state-of-the-art laboratory environment by professional science explainers • Lectures@Life series - a popular programme of annual talks delivered by leading scientists, writers and broadcasters from all over the world Exhibition programme.
 Life is one of the few venues to host an annual programme of large-scale international touring exhibitions which attract many thousands during their run • Newcastle Science Festival - Life is a major partner of the festival which takes place every March in conjunction with National Science Week.
 Partners across the City including museums and art galleries, theatres, the universities and national organisations such as the Open University and the RSPB.
 The festival includes lectures, debates, exhibitions and hands-on family activities and aims to play a key role in inspiring and communicating a greater understanding of science.
 Benefits of sponsorship include branding opportunities, integrated press and marketing campaigns, corporate hospitality deals, staff and consumer incentive schemes and sales promotions.
-Contact: Ian McGregor, Marketing Manager.
+Contacts: Julia Hankin, Head of Marketing and Communications or Nicola McIntosh, Communications Manager.
 Address: Centre for Life, Times Square, Newcastle NE1 4EP.
 Tel.: 0191 243 8267.
 Fax: 0191 243 8201.
-E-mail: ian.mcgregor@life.org.uk
+E-mails: julia.hankin@life.org.uk and nicola.mcintosh@life.org.uk.

 link to website